-Is a Child Support Order Void if it Does Not Mention Past Due Child Support?
+Is an Arizona Child Support Order Void if it Does Not Mention Arrears?

 In Arizona, the trial court is charged with determining the amount of child support due going forward as well as past child support that is due.
-Is a child support order void if it does not mention past due child support?
+Is a child support order void if it does not mention arrears?
 In Lopez v.
 Barraza, 723 P. 2d 109 (1986) the Arizona Court of Appeals considered the issue.

 The Maricopa County Attorney’s Child Support Division began giving support to a child born to Mrs. Lopez.

 The only matters they put into the judgment were paternity and future child support payments.
-Mr. Lopez agreed to pay future child support in the sum of $150 per month.
-The judgment didn’t contain language about back support due or the medical expenses of the child.
+Mr. Lopez agreed to pay future child support of $150 per month.
+The judgment did not contain language about back support due or the medical expenses of the child.